 The dedication of our teachers fosters a learning environment characterized by challenge.
-Our students focus on preparing for college, and take 26.5 credit hours in order to graduate.
+Our students focus on preparing for college and take a minimum of 26.5 credit hours in order to graduate.
 Students can take courses in each of three levels: College Prep, Honors and/or Advanced Placement.
 Our classes are kept small (student/teacher ratio is 13/1) to facilitate increased individual attention.
 Computer technology is integrated in all subjects to produce students with the skills needed to excel in today’s information society.

-1 student was named National Achievement Program Finalist.
+One student was named a finalist in the National Achievement Program.

 As we focus on developing the whole person, we believe opportunities for social and personal development are essential to a complete education.